-Forwarding metric is most important in terms of measuring the node's forwarding ability in DTNs.
-In this paper, we regard the node's speed as the forwarding metric by default.
-After analysis, neither the short-term speed, which represents transient forwarding ability, nor the long-term speed, which indicates longstanding average delivery ability, could obtain the optimal delivery performance.
+In this paper, neither the short-term speed, which represents transient forwarding ability, nor the long-term speed, which indicates longstanding average delivery ability, could obtain the optimal delivery performance.
 As a result, a comprehensive forwarding metric is presented in order to utilize the occasional encounter with a node in high short-term speed to deliver the message, while avoiding forwarding the message to an encounter in low long-term speed.
-Furthermore, taking the thought of delegation forwarding into consideration, we propose a multi-Copy Delegation Forwarding based on Shortterm and Long-term speed in DTNs (DFSL).
-We conduct simulations under the improved random-waypoint mobility pattern and pmtr real trace.
-The simulation results show that,
+Furthermore, taking the thought of delegation forwarding into consideration, we propose a multi-Copy Delegation Forwarding based on Short-term and Long-term speed in DTNs (DFSL).
+The simulation results show that, DFSL achieves the highest forwarding efficiency.